 The concept is not to be confused with voluntary confessions, says Gisli, whereby people go to the police and say they did something because they're seeking attention or notoriety, or because they're taking on a case for a friend.
 Rather, it's a deep seated internal belief that you actually committed a crime you were not present for.

-Gisli was brought in to testify in the Iceland Six case when it was reopened in 2011, after prison diaries of one of the men who had been charged with the murders were passed from the man's daughter to a reporter and showed serious signs of memory distrust syndrome, as well as foul play, such as the police drugging the suspects.
+Gisli was brought in to testify in the Iceland Six case when it was reopened in 2011, after prison diaries of one of the men who had been charged with the murders were passed from the man's daughter to a reporter and showed serious signs of memory distrust syndrome and foul play, such as the police drugging the suspects.
 For Gisli, it was emotional to return to a case he knew so well.

 "The advantage of the fact I was there 40 years ago is that I knew what the atmosphere was like in the holding prison, how uncomfortable those small, solitary cells with just a bed were, how you couldn't even go to the toilet without ringing a bell," he says.
 In the documentary, he explains that the Icelandic Six's confessions were unreliable because they'd each been extensively interrogated for hundreds of hours, longer than in any other case he's ever worked on.
 "In Britain, it's three days, and if you're not charged you're out.
 But there it was endless: what to do with yourself?"

-Andy explains: "In the 1990s, one of the biggest studies on memory not related to forensic settings was psychologists Elizabeth Loftus and Jim Coan's experiment 'Lost in the Mall', where they asked a group of adults to remember childhood memories and got their family to help construct what those memories were: their favourite holidays, the clothes they wore.
+Glynne explains: "In the 1990s, one of the biggest studies on memory not related to forensic settings was psychologists Elizabeth Loftus and Jim Coan's experiment 'Lost in the Mall,' where they asked a group of adults to remember childhood memories and got their family to help construct what those memories were: their favorite holidays, the clothes they wore.
 Loftus sat down with all of the participants, gave them five memories to remember, and in amongst the real memories she gave them a fake one: 'Remember the time you were lost in a mall?'
-None of them ever had been, but with prompts, not only did a percentage go 'oh yeah', but they started to fill out the gaps; how long their mum was looking for them, how great it was when they were found again.
+None of them ever had been, but with prompts, not only did a percentage go 'oh yeah,' but they started to fill out the gaps: how long their mom was looking for them, how great it was when they were found again.
 Twenty-five percent recalled a memory that never happened.
 So it's a normal thing.
 And that's a terrifying proposition."